 When deciding between fillings and crowns, there are three major factors to consider: the tooth’s remaining natural structures, the tooth’s position in the mouth, and the tooth’s function.

-Teeth that only had a small amount of decay going into the root canal process will still retain a large amount of natural structures and surfaces following the procedure.
-As these teeth will still have some of their natural strength, they will not need as much support as a tooth that had to be completely reconstructed.
-In this case, a sturdy composite tooth filling will provide the necessary bit of strength the tooth needs to survive.
+Teeth that only had a small amount of decay before the root canal procedure will retain a large amount of their natural structure following a root canal treatment.
+They will not need as much support as a tooth that had to be completely reconstructed.
+In this case, a composite tooth filling gives the tooth a restoration, so it looks and functions as normal.

-Front teeth that are not used for chewing, like incisors and canines, can be restored with fillings as they do not require a strong chewing surface.
-But, many patients choose crowns anyways as they can be tinted to match their natural teeth and blend into their smiles.
+Front teeth not used for chewing, like incisors and canines, can be restored with fillings as they do not require a strong chewing surface.

-Some teeth, most notably the premolars, require a stronger surface and foundation.
-These teeth need the additional strength, stability, and protection crowns provide.
-Fillings, even after being refilled and restored, are not able to withstand the physical stress caused by chewing.
+Some teeth, most notably premolars and molars, require a stronger surface and foundation.
+These teeth need additional strength, stability, and crowns to withstand the intense biting and grinding forces.
+Even after being refilled and restored, fillings cannot withstand the physical stress caused by chewing.

-Generally speaking, crowns are the best method to restore root-canaled teeth as they will not falter under physical stress.
-But, keep in mind, although crowns are durable, they are not indestructible.
-A poor oral health regimine will put crowns at risk for failure, just like fillings.
+Generally, crowns are the best method to restore root-canaled teeth.
+However, although crowns are durable, they are not indestructible.
+A poor oral health regimen will put crowns at risk for failure, just like fillings.

 Metal-Free Dentistry in Farmington Hills

-Whether root canal or tooth extraction, fillings or crowns, the Owens Cosmetic Dentistry team will take the time needed to determine the best procedure for your smile and underlying dental health.
+Whether you need a root canal, a filling, or a dental crown, the Owens Cosmetic & Family Dentistry team can help you determine the best procedure for your smile and oral health.

-If you would like to learn more about root canal procedures, fillings, and dental crowns, or would like to book an initial consultation, don’t hesitate to get in touch with us.
-Call us today at 248-716-8623 to schedule your appointment.
+If you want to learn more about root canal procedures, fillings, and dental crowns, or book a consultation, contact us at (248) 716-8623.